mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/secure_connection/index.md

 ![Light green web page with a large header, a form with a legend, two date pickers and a button.
 The bottom shows two placeholder menstrual cycles and a header.](filefile.jpg)

 We are viewing our page using the `file://` protocol.
 This works for the current state of our codebase, and will continue to suffice as we [add JavaScript functionality](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/JavaScript_functionality).
-However, manifest files and services workers, both PWA requirements, require a secure connection.
+However, manifest files and services workers, both PWA requirements, require a secure connection, as do several other APIs.
 PWAs need to be served from a web server over `https` or a local development environment, using `localhost`, `127.0.0.1`, with or without a port number.
 If we view our finished app using the `files://` protocol, our [manifest file](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/Manifest_file) will be ignored and any [service workers](/en-US/docs/Web/Progressive_web_apps/Tutorials/Intro/Service_workers) we add will fail.

+> **Note:** Serving your app over `https` isn't only good for PWAs, but for all websites as it ensures the information that transits between your web server and the user's browser is encrypted end to end.
+Several [Web APIs require secure contexts](/en-US/docs/Web/Security/Secure_Contexts/features_restricted_to_secure_contexts).
+Even if you aren't creating installable PWAs, as you add features to any web app, you may run into cases where a secure context is required.

 We need a local development environment to work thru the tutorial.
 Part of [making a PWA installable](/en-US/docs/Web/Progressive_web_apps/Guides/Making_PWAs_installable) is a secure server.
 The files will need to be served over a secure connection on the web to access the benefits PWAs provide and to distribute our application as a PWA.